Your trusted adviser for R&D Tax Credits and R&D Grants

 If you're planning R&D activities or have questions about PFN requirements for your specific circumstances, don't leave it to chance.
 Professional guidance can help you navigate these requirements confidently while maximising your overall R&D tax position.

 Need help with pre-filing notifications or R&D tax credit planning?
-Myriad’s expert team specialises in helping Irish businesses maximise their R&D tax relief while maintaining full compliance with Revenue requirements.
+Myriad’s expert team specialises in helping Irish businesses claim R&D tax relief while maintaining full compliance with Revenue requirements.
 Contact us to discuss your specific situation and ensure you never miss a critical deadline.

 Latest news